droplit/CrossbowGame/Readme.txt

 6. Never just post that "It doesn't work" that's no information to work on.

 How to report a bug:
-1. Enter lua_log_sv 1 in RCon or the server console
-2. Make the problem happen
+1. Make the problem happen
 	if a weapon messes up when you shoot, shoot the weapon. if it happens on server start, change level or restart the server if it happens when the mayor tries to place a lawboard, make the mayor try to spawn a lawboard etc.
-3. Go to the FTP of your server.
+2. Go to the FTP of your server.
-4. In the garrysmod/ folder you should see "lua_errors_server.txt" and/or "clientside_errors.txt"
+3. In the garrysmod/ folder you should see "lua_errors_server.txt" and/or "clientside_errors.txt"
  	upload the contents of BOTH these files to www.pastebin.com if you don't see those files, make sure you did everything right (lua_log_sv must be 1). if you don't see the files and you're sure that you did the logging right, mention this in the bug report: